 The denominator of (2) captures interference: all experiences $u \in E$ compete for retrieval, and thus may inhibit recall of e.
 Interference depends on similarity and frequency.
 Interference in recalling e is particularly strong from experiences that are similar to the cue.
-Thoughts of experiences of Covid deaths may be interfered with by instances of other respiratory diseases that come to mind because the latter have high similarity S(u).
-Crucially, events that frequently occur in the database can be recalled and interfere with Covid experiences even if they are fairly dissimilar from Covid deaths, because their summed similarity in the denominator of (2) is high.
-Common diseases such as heart attacks or lethal events such as car accidents may come to mind.
+Thoughts of Covid deaths may be interfered with by the recall of other respiratory diseases because the latter have high similarity S(u).
+But events that frequently occur in the database can be recalled and interfere with Covid deaths even if they are fairly dissimilar from them, because their summed similarity in the denominator of (2) is high.
+Heart attacks or car accidents may come to mind.
 People with a larger database find it harder to recall a specific experience e due to many interfering experiences.

 Interference is a well-established phenomenon in memory research (e.g., Jenkins and Dallenbach 1924; McGeoch 1932; Underwood 1957).
-It reflects the fact that we cannot fully control what we recall.
-Interference inhibits the recall of Covid memories, causing even irrelevant memories to influence beliefs.
+It reflects the fact that we cannot fully control what we recall.9 Interference inhibits the recall of Covid memories, causing even irrelevant memories to influence beliefs.
 This will play a key role in producing belief heterogeneity.

-If the DM samples personal experience $e \in E$ , he is able to imagine a Covid death according to the following formalization of simulation.
+If the DM samples personal experience $e \in E$, he is able to imagine a Covid death according to the following formalization of simulation.

 Assumption 2.
-Simulation: Based on experience $e \in E$ the DM simulates a Covid death with a probability $\sigma(e) \in [0,1]$ that increases in similarity: $\sigma(e) \geq \sigma(u)$ if and only if $S(e) \geq S(u)$ .
+Simulation: Based on experience $e \in E$, the DM simulates a Covid death with a probability $\sigma(e) \in [0,1]$ that increases in similarity: $\sigma(e) \ge \sigma(u)$ if and only if $S(e) \ge S(u)$.

-As in Kahneman and Tversky (1981), simulation is easier when the input is more similar to the target, in the sense that the two have more features in common.
-It is easier for the DM to imagine a Covid death based on experienced Covid deaths than based on deaths from SARS, and it is easier to imagine a Covid death based on deaths from SARS than based on those from a heart attack because SARS is more similar to the target.
-However, even experiences that are not very similar to the target may help simulate it: the experience of someone dying in a hospital may help imagine a Covid death.
+As in Kahneman and Tversky (1981), simulation is easier when the input is more similar to the target, namely when the two have more features in common.
+It is easier for the DM to imagine a Covid death based on experienced Covid deaths than based on deaths from SARS, because the former are more similar to the target.
+Yet, SARS is sufficiently similar that it arguably also helps simulate Covid death.
+Even less similar experiences can work: seeing someone die in a hospital from a noninfectious disease may help simulate Covid deaths.
+In general, simulation may weight the features of an experience differently than similarity.
+For instance, deadly diseases may be dissimilar but especially effective at simulating Covid death, while the flu is similar in many respects but because it is not lethal, it may be poor at simulating Covid death.
+Here we abstract from this possibility.

-&lt;sup>10 For example, recall from a target list of words suffers intrusions from other lists studied at the same time, particularly for words that are semantically related to the target list, resulting in lower likelihood of retrieval and longer response times (Shiffrin 1970; Lohnas et al. 2015).
+9 For example, recall from a target list of words suffers intrusions from other lists studied at the same time, particularly for words that are similar to the target list, resulting in lower likelihood of retrieval (Shiffrin 1970; Lohnas et al. 2015).

-When sampling E, the DM recalls experience $e \in E$ with probability r(e), and uses it to successfully simulate a Covid death with probability $\sigma(e)$ .
-On average, then, the share of simulated Covid deaths across all recalled experiences is given by:
+When sampling E, the DM recalls experience $e \in E$ with probability r(e), and uses it to successfully simulate a Covid death with probability $\sigma(e)$.
+On average, then, the share of simulated Covid deaths across all recalled experiences is given by:10